RestyaPlatform/board/docs/restyaboard-nginx-reverse-proxy-configuration.md

-# Configuration of Restyaboard on a NGINX Reverse proxy
+# Configuration of Restyaboard on an NGINX Reverse proxy

-## Configuration of Restyaboard on a NGINX Reverse proxy
+## Configuration of Restyaboard on an NGINX Reverse proxy

 * For configuring Restyaboard on a Nginx Reverse proxy, you have to set Host header: